Finding a Top Financial Advisor Firm in Los Angeles, California

 Aspiriant also has a financial information blog that’s robust enough to be a freestanding website.

-At Signature Estate & Investment Advisors, LLC (SEIA), the account minimum depends on the account option.
+At SEIA (Signature Estate & Investment Advisors, LLC), the account minimum depends on the account option.
 Its lowest account minimum, for its Signature Elite and S-Series equity/blended portfolios, is $250,000.
 For the fee-based firm’s Signature Elite and S-Series fixed-income portfolios, it’s $500,000, and its M-Series requires an account minimum of $1 million.

 If you’re trying to figure out the value of your 401(k) over time, SEIA has a certified 401(k) professional (C(k)P), which no other firm on this list has.
-It also has the second-most certified financial planners (CFPs), with 28 CFPs on staff.
-In addition, SEIA has four chartered financial analysts (CFAs), one certified private wealth advisor (CPWA), one certified wealth strategist (CWS), one retirement income certified professional (RICP) and one certified investment management analyst (CIMA).
+It also has the second-most certified financial planners (CFPs), with 31 CFPs on staff.
+In addition, SEIA has 25 accredited investment fiduciaries (AIFs), 10 chartered mutual fund counselors (CMFCs), three chartered financial analysts (CFA), three chartered financial consultants (ChFCs), two chartered life underwriters (CLUs), two retirement income certified professionals (RICPs), one certified public accountant (CPA) and one certified private wealth advisor (CPWA).

 Signature Estate & Investment Advisors, LLC was founded in 1997.
 Its principal owner is Brian Holmes, the firm’s founder, president, CEO and secretary.